theRTB/ForzaShiftTone/README.md

 ## Current release

-If you are unsure which file to pick, download the  **ForzaShiftTone.v0.6.zip** file.
+If you are unsure which file to pick, download the  **ForzaShiftTone.v0.65.zip** file.
-The **ForzaShiftTone.v0.6_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.
+The **ForzaShiftTone.v0.65_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.

 Changes:
-- Double beep on locking gear ratio per gear
-- Triple beep if the power curve has been succesfully collected the first time
+- *Revlimit guess disabled: program will _not_ beep until gears plus power curve have been collected.*
-- Adjustments to filtering for boost to fix some cars never passing the various checks for the power curve
-- Revlimit turns green if a power curve has been collected
-- Various settings have been softcoded into _config.json_
-- First attempt to fix scaling according to Windows DPI scaling
+- Power curve locks if it's three or more seconds long
+- Hysteris defaults to percentage of engine_max_rpm
+- Updated debug target shift rpm to be dynamic (Only for _debug build)
+- PI changes now cause a reset
+- Respected rev limit at 98.5% by default
+- Additional tone offset to 100ms from 83ms for revlimit time distance trigger
+- Hysteresis defaults to 0.5% of engine_max_rpm

 ## Considerations